09 Feb Addressing Frequently Asked Questions For AMC’s

 Are AMC’s Regulated?

 Yes.
-Dodd-Frank requires that the Federal Financial Institution Regulatory Agencies, The Federal Housing Finance Agency, and the Bureau of Consumer Financial Protection, jointly communicate rules on the minimum requirements for states to register AMC’s.
+Dodd-Frank requires that the Federal Financial Institution Regulatory Agencies, The Federal Housing Finance Agency, and the Consumer Financial Protection Bureau, jointly communicate rules on the minimum requirements for states to register AMC’s.
 Certain states have already enacted AMC regulation, while others are in the process of finalizing it.
 All state legislation needs to adhere to the minimum federal requirements, with the understanding that states are not allowed to adopt their own AMC requirements, either.

 Does A Lender Need To Use An AMC?